 Content understanding — summon the perfect image in seconds.

-Designers simply haven't got time to tag the hundreds of images uploaded from every photo shoot.
+Designers simply don't have time to tag the hundreds of images uploaded from every photo shoot.
 Even if they did, the list of keywords probably wouldn't be as exhaustive as it should be.
 But when a photo isn't tagged, it's virtually impossible to find by searching in an image bank of thousands.
-According to IDC, marketers report that one-third of marketing assets go unused or underutilised with the average organisation creating hundreds of new marketing assets each year.
-The likelihood of an image being re-purposed is extremely low.
+According to IDC, marketers report that one-third of marketing assets go unused or underutilized with the average organization creating hundreds of new marketing assets each year.
+The likelihood of an image being repurposed is extremely low.
 Which means your ROI will be too.

 Enter Auto Tag, an Adobe Sensei capability that automatically tags images with key words.
 Using our example of the young girl on the beach, some of those keywords might be beach, girl, dancing, sundress, blue sky, white sand, or Aruba.